Menditect/documentation/additional/02-bestpractice/scrum-team.md

 ## Get started

 Starting with test automation in an existing team can be challenging.
 Menditect advises to start defining realistic test objectives from day one.
 Start with building [unit tests](unittest) first, move on to [process testing](processtest) later.
+Define coverage goals in MTA to stay motivated.
 When stuck in MTA, make sure to use the <i class="fa-light fa-headset"></i> button to create a support ticket at Menditect.